mattiaslundberg/typer/README.md

 ![Imgur](http://i.imgur.com/U6cC2nq.png)

+## Styles (css, sass, etc.)
+To style your components, you can make use of `app/style` which contains a single sass file.

+Add as many additional files as you want.
+Wherever you need to use those styles, simply import the file like you would any other module.
+See `app/js/index.js`to view an example.

 ## You're all set!
 Start hacking away!

 Most of your work will be done inside of `app/js`

-To style your components, you can make use of `app/css` which contains a single css file (`main.css`) that is linked to `index.html` however, feel free to change or alter the directory structure as you see fit.

 If you're new to using React with ES6 you can use the content inside of `app/js/` as an example of how to create ES6 components!

 This is a baseline for new React-ES6 projects, add whatever modules you want!